Madeleine-Henderson/1701QCA-Assessment1/replicationproject/replication.md

 From here I then assembled the project.
 I firstly measured and cut pieces of cardboard to create the box.
 Next I hot glued all the pieces together.
 From there I created all the playdoh elements, starting with the rabbit and then the carrots, broccoli and the heart.

 ![Image](111.jpg)

+Lastly I made some changes.
+From coming up with this concept, I decided to change the images on the micro bit.
+When the carrot is touched a smile will appear and when the brocoli and touch a sad face will appear.
+As wll as these changes, I also change the varible nuber that increases/ decreases the sound to 25 and -25.

 ## Project outcome ##